 When my son was little, one of his favorite games was Candy Land.
 He always hated landing on the spot that had the ladder that slid him right back to the very beginning of the game.
 That’s exactly what addictions will do…slide you right back down a ladder that makes you start all over again in your grief.
 It’s far better to go through your grief and avoid/prevent any further loss.

 Wherever you are at this holiday season, be sure to never foolishly put yourself in a bad situation or an unwise place where it will end up starting, tempting, or feeding an addiction.
 Surround yourself with good people and only go to wise places where you know you can truly guard your heart and life.

 If you’ve already given in to addictions, consider getting help so you can overcome them.
 Many people in my grief group who have struggled with addictions have attended Celebrate Recovery and have reported wonderful and amazing things.
 Feel free to check Celebrate Recovery here: http://www.celebraterecovery.com

 You can also hear a helpful message about CR from Rick Warren here: http://www.celebraterecovery.com/index.php/about-us/message-from-rick-warren

 Going through hurts and needing help is nothing to be ashamed of.
 In fact, getting the encouragement and help you need takes a lot of courage.

 I also believe it can be very effective to value the amazing creation God made you to be.
 I’m a big advocate of pursuing spiritual, physical, mental, and emotional wellness.
-Scheduling daily time with God and loved ones, scheduling daily time to exercise, relax, self reflect, and making time for self enrichment are all very important.
+Scheduling daily time with God and loved ones, scheduling daily time to exercise, relax, self reflect, and making time for personal enrichment are all very important.

 Your life is important and so very precious!
-Seek to make every single day of your life count and always seek ways to better yourself, grow through your grief and struggles, so you are freed up to live a good life!
+Seek to make every single day of your life count and always seek ways to better yourself, grow through your grief and struggles, so you are freed up to live a good life.